Drug Interactions between st. john's wort and Synthroid

 This report displays the potential drug interactions for the following 2 drugs:

 - st. john's wort

 Interactions between your drugs

-There were no interactions found in our database between st. john's wort and Synthroid - however, this does not necessarily mean no interactions exist.
-Always consult with your doctor or pharmacist.
+No interactions were found between st. john's wort and Synthroid.
+This does not necessarily mean no interactions exist.
+Always consult your healthcare provider.

 st. john's wort

 - St. john's wort is in the following drug classes: herbal products, miscellaneous antidepressants.

 - St. john's wort is used to treat the following conditions:

 - Synthroid is in the drug class thyroid drugs.